Andre-Usui/ecommerce-project-1/README.md

   - Implement Filter Reducer logic at Redux and Redux Persist to store and manage States dinamically;
   - Update and correct Products Controller Collection at API to send Data to Collections Component;
   - Update TopSales Components to render products by the main Category.

-### To-do:

-- Update Users Reducer Redux Logic to not PURGE the entire stored data;
-- Build Pages, Sort By and Order Components and Logic;
-- Update Responsive styling at the Collection Components;
-- Update TopSales to a Slider Component;
-- Build Perfil, Wishlist and Cart page's.

 ## Release 1.0.3 Development
   - Deploy Client at Hostinger Host.